- Performances & Events

 - Music Director Search

 Tuesday, February 13, 2024 at 7:30 pm

 Works by Valerie Coleman, Samuel Coleridge-Taylor, Adolphus Hailstork,

 Jessie Montgomery & Carlos Simon.

-The rich and diverse Music of the African Diaspora emerges from the musical traditions of displaced Africans around the world, particularly in the Caribbean, South America, and the United States.
-From these vibrant communities, genres like blues, jazz, spirituals, calypso, and habanera were born.
-In this concert, we pay homage to these influential styles while presenting them through a contemporary lens for 21st Century audiences.
+The rich, diverse Music of the African Diaspora emerges from the traditions of displaced Africans around the world — particularly the Caribbean, South America, and the United States.
+From these communities, genres like blues, jazz, spirituals, calypso, and habanera were born.
+In this concert, we pay homage to these influential styles presenting them for 21st Century audiences.

 Valerie Coleman’s composition, Freedmen of the Five Civilized Tribes, skillfully blends Native American folk music with African American slave songs, creating a powerful fusion of cultural heritage.
-Jessie Montgomery — known for her unique artistic vision — incorporates elements of classical tradition with the vernacular of African American style in her captivating works.
-Strum, in particular, mesmerizes with its playful jazz rhythms, evoking a spirited and celebratory atmosphere.
+Jessie Montgomery — known for her unique artistic vision — incorporates elements of classical tradition with the vernacular of African American style.
+Her work, Strum, mesmerizes with its playful jazz rhythms, evoking a spirited atmosphere.

-Through this program, we invite you to experience the timeless influence of these important works, as they continue to resonate and evolve in our contemporary world.
+Through this program, we invite you to experience the timeless influence of these important works.

 Our Chamber Series programs are more intimate performances featuring smaller ensembles of Musicians of the Delaware Symphony.